Non-overlap Average Treatment Effect Bounds: Estimation and inference

 In this section, we propose debiased estimators for the smooth bounds.
 With fixed threshold and smoothing parameters, we establish that our estimator is $\sqrt{n}$-consistent and asymptotically Gaussian under nonparametric conditions on the propensity score and outcome regression.
-Then, we demonstrate that the multiplier bootstrap facilitates asymptotically valid inference across a fixed finite set of parameters, and show how to use the multiplier bootstrap to obtain a narrower confidence interval.
+Then, we demonstrate that the multiplier bootstrap facilitates asymptotically valid inference across a fixed finite set of parameters, and show how to use the multiplier bootstrap to obtain a narrow confidence interval.
+We characterize the resulting confidence interval width as a function of the threshold and smoothing parameters, and compare to traditional onfidence intervals centered on a point estimator across several overlap regimes.

-A naive plug-in estimator would construct estimators for the nuisance functions in the identification result in Proposition~\ref{prop:smooth-bounds} and plug them into the empirical average to approximate the expectation; e.g., a naive plug-in estimator for the lower bound $L_s(c, \gamma)$ would be